Project Introduction

 Representative Ikushi Yoda (AIST), sharing member Tsuyoshi Nakayama, Kazuyuki Ito (NRC)

-Summery : We researched and developed the interface that can operate information-processing equipment with easy gestures for persons with disabilities who cannot use ordinary switches or sight line input devices because of convulsion or involuntary movement.
+Summary : We researched and developed the interface that can operate information-processing equipment with easy gestures for persons with disabilities who cannot use ordinary switches or sight line input devices because of convulsion or involuntary movement.
 It is first in the world developing the system with collecting many gestures from people with disabilities.

 Research result : We collected 36 parts of gestures that users want and users can do voluntary movement from 22 examinee (not total number but all different person).
 We classified these gestures with person concerned such as rehabilitation medical doctor, rehabilitation engineer and occupational therapist.
-At the same time we developed a prototype and make total 5 kinds of recognition modules (2 types of hands and arms, 2 types of head parts, 1 type of legs parts).
+At the same time, we developed a prototype and make total 5 kinds of recognition modules (2 types of hands and arms, 2 types of head parts, 1 type of legs parts).

 • April 2012 – March 2013 Tateishi Research Foundation A“The promotion of Human and machine harmony” “Development of interface for cerebral palsy by image range sensor”